• Home

 Salisbury Plain was particularly important to the animal herders, because there was a convenient trackway along a chalk ridge connecting it to other parts of England, including the Norfolk coast, and cattle were sometimes driven over this route to places where the cattle could be exchanged for salt and other products.

 This trade attracted pilgrims who traveled in the opposite direction and wanted to take part in the processions of the cattle herders at Stonehenge, and in order to prevent this a comparable site was constructed near the trackway to attract the pilgrims to alternative processions in which they could participate.
-Those who insisted on interfering with the ceremonies at Stonehenge or trespassing on the grounds were often arrested and put to work on Silbury Hill, a gigantic man-made hill with no purpose.
+Those who insisted on interfering with the ceremonies at Stonehenge or trespassing on the grounds were often arrested and put to work on Silbury Hill.

-The construction of Silbury Hill involved transporting gravel from the nearby River Kennet, piling it up in a mound and reinforcing it with sarsen boulders -- carrying the gravel and moving the boulders from their initial locations involved a significant amount of labor.
+Initial construction of Silbury Hill involved transporting gravel from the nearby River Kennet, piling it up in a mound and reinforcing it with sarsen boulders -- carrying the gravel and moving the boulders from their initial locations involved a significant amount of slave labor.
 Chalk and rubble were piled on top, and stakes were driven into the earth around the edges to help contain the whole mess.
-The purpose of piling it so high was to make it visible from the trackway.

-The misbehavior continued, in spite of the conspicuous punishment, so the miscreants were set to work digging a ditch around the growing mound and piling the chalk and dirt on top until the mound itself flowed into the ditch.
+After the idea of sacrificing on the platform was abandoned the miscreants were set to work digging a ditch around the mound and piling more chalk and dirt on top until the mound itself flowed into the ditch.
 A larger ditch was then dug, and then a larger one, and this process continued for at least a hundred years, and maybe much longer (with some hiatuses).

-At the estuaries along the Norfolk coast, the cattle herders might have come into contact with Beaker people, who were moving into Britain in small numbers and also herded cattle.
+Incidentally, the cattle herders who herded cattle along the trackway, which ran all the way to the Norfolk coast, might have come into contact with the Beaker people, who were moving into Britain in small numbers and also herded cattle.

 The Beaker People